The Republic of Djibouti and Ethiopia are not necessarily the travel destinations you think of for your holidays!

 More generally, tourists passing through these 2 countries are never in danger because of their nationality, the colour of their skin or their religion, and are very well received by the local populations.

-Even if a middle class is developing, the majority of the inhabitants of these two countries are in a situation of great poverty, which only makes the sense of hospitality and joy of life that is omnipresent all the more remarkable.
+Even if a middle class is developing there, most of the inhabitants of these 2 countries is in a situation of extreme poverty, which only makes it more difficult to remarkable the sense of hospitality and joie de vivre that is omnipresent.

 So there is no reason to deprive yourself of a trip to Djibouti or a trip to Ethiopia, which will be an unforgettable experience for you.